sanatanisher01/myday-gla/README.md

 4. Configure environment variables for production settings
 5. Set up static file serving
 6. Configure SSL/TLS for secure connections

-Detailed deployment instructions will depend on your hosting provider and preferences.

 ## Email Functionality